 Step 4.
 Respect Privacy

-This will avoid unwanted attention being drawn to the person’s pronunciation.
+This will avoid unwanted attention being drawn to the person’s pronunciation and speaking skills.
 They should be able to work on improving their spoken English without unwanted scrutiny from their colleagues.

 It is for privacy reasons also that online training suits many people.
 Allowing them to complete their training in the privacy of their own home and at their pace.